 • Debris damaged or clogged the pump;

-• There is a leakage in the check valve or it is blocked.
+• There is a leakage in the check valve, or it’s blocked.

 You can find dozens of videos on youtube for proper maintenance and for solving any pump issues.
 However, we recommend contacting plumber experts.
 Remember, miser pays twice.

-What will Your Home Insurance Provider Want to Know?
+• When Its Time to Call Your Home Insurance Provider and What Will He Want to Know?

 If you are considering installing a sump pump in your home, your home insurance provider will want to know a few things: